Leadership and Staff

 J. Julie Kim, PhD, is the Susy Y. Hung Professor of Obstetrics and Gynecology and the Director of Faculty Mentorship and Development in the Department of Obstetrics and Gynecology.
 She graduated from the University of Toronto with a BS in Microbiology and earned her doctorate in Cellular and Molecular Biology from Université Laval, Quebec.
 She trained with Dr. Asgi Fazleabas during her postdoctoral years to study mechanisms of decidualization in the primate endometrium, and then joined Northwestern University as Assistant Professor in 2003.
 Dr. Kim is an internationally recognized expert in uterine biology and studies an array of reproductive diseases as it pertains to progesterone action.
 She has established projects in Endometrial Cancer, Uterine Leiomyoma, Breast Cancer, and Microphysiological Systems of the Reproductive Tract.
 She is an active member of the Robert H. Lurie Comprehensive Cancer Center and is the Co-Director of the Cancer Biology cluster in The Graduate School at Northwestern University, and the Principal Investigator of the T32 Predoctoral Training Grant in Reproductive Science.
 She has worked with and led education programs, including the Northwestern Driskill Graduate Program, the MD/PhD MSTP program, and the Master’s program in Bioengineering, as well as our Masters in Reproductive Science in Medicine (MS-RSM).
 She currently directs courses for DGP in Tumor Cell Biology and for the Master’s program in Reproductive Science in Emerging Research in Reproductive Science and Medicine.

-Jose Alvarado joins the Center for Reproductive Science and the Department of Ob/Gyn Jan 2021.
+Jose Alvarado joined the Center for Reproductive Science and the Department of Ob/Gyn in January 2021.
 He previously was hired by Illinois Tech as a Transfer Admission Counselor to help increase the transfer population at the institution.
 Jose completed his degree at Northern Illinois University and was a student athlete all 4 years.
 Most of his experience is in recruitment, program management, communication, student support, and event planning.
 Jose oversees and supports all administrative tasks and operations of CRS and the MS-RSM program, including general day-to-day processes and administration, communications, student and faculty support, recruitment, academic and curricular management, coordination of logistics for all programming and events.

 Pamela Monahan, PhD